CelineChole/website-tech/content/blog/react-day-conference/index.md

 Importance of TypeScript

-Talking about performance and lazy loading - refered to the article [idle until urgent](https://philipwalton.com/articles/idle-until-urgent/).
+Talking about performance and lazy loading - referred to the article [idle until urgent](https://philipwalton.com/articles/idle-until-urgent/).

 Code split: one of the most compelling features of webpack.
 This feature allows you to split your code into various bundles which can then be loaded on demand or in parallel.